Skip to Content

 Getting to Phi Phi Island from Krabi Town

-BOOK HERE your ticket from Krabi to Phi Phi
+You can BOOK HERE your ticket from Krabi to Phi Phi.

-If you’re coming directly from Krabi International Airport, you can get to Klong Jirad Pier in about one hour by bus.
-BOOK HERE transportation from Krabi airport to Klong Jirad Pier.
+If you’re coming directly from Krabi International Airport, you can get to Klong Jilad Pier in about one hour by bus, and take the ferry from there.

 READ ALSO: What to Pack for Thailand